-Master service agreements and statements of work are becoming standard operating procedure for many midsize business owners.
+Master service agreements (MSA) and statements of work (SoW) are becoming standard operating procedure for many corporations, midsize business owners and even startups.
 These documents spell out either the overall or per-project business relationship between parties, so everybody is on the same page as initiatives move forward.

 In many ways, these documents are a guiding force for companies as they navigate a fast-changing business environment, exploding with evolving technologies and new opportunities.

 When done right, they ensure that tasks are completed on time—and stakeholders get the money they’re due.
 They also can safeguard a company’s own interest and even set it up for a potential acquisition.
 In other words, it’s vital that the legal terms and conditions spelled out in the documents cover all aspects of the business relationship.

 Here are 5 topics that every service agreement should cover:

 The agreement must establish the relationship between the parties; who provides what product or service; and what deliverables or project outcomes are expected and when.
 The agreement also should cover how the parties will evaluate the final product to ensure it meets all goals.